finos/financial-objects/README.md

 Welcome to the Financial Objects project, led by Goldman Sachs and hosted by FINOS, The Fintech Open Source Foundation.

-All Financial Objects collaboration activities, including meeting minutes, are hosted on this Financial Objects GitHub repo.
-Activities prior to July 2020 can be found in the [Financial Objects project archive](https://fo.finos.org)).
+All Financial Objects collaboration activities, including meeting minutes, are hosted on this [Financial Objects GitHub repository](https://github.com/finos/finos-fo), and in this [GitLab project](https://gitlab.legend.finos.org/legend-pilot/cdm).
+Activities prior to July 2020 can be found in the [Financial Objects project archive](https://fo.finos.org).

 For more information about FINOS project materials and communication, please review the [FINOS Governance](https://github.com/finos/community/blob/master/governance/Collaborative-Principles.md).

 ### Background